Click individual faculty names for more information.

-Richard Schmalbeck - (B.A., J.D., University of Chicago).
-Mr. Schmalbeck is a member of the faculty of Duke Law School, where he specializes in federal taxation.
+Richard Schmalbeck (B.A., J.D., University of Chicago).
+Professor Schmalbeck is a member of the faculty of Duke Law School, where he specializes in federal taxation.
 He has taught at the law schools of the University of Michigan and Northwestern University, and has served as the dean of the University of Illinois College of Law.
-Mr. Schmalbeck’s recent publications have primarily related to tax-exempt organizations, and international tax and estate planning.
-He serves as Co-Director of the Duke-Geneva Institute.
+His recent publications have primarily related to tax-exempt organizations, and international tax and estate planning.
+Professor Schmalbeck serves as Co-Director of the Duke-Geneva Institute.